ŠK Slovan

 My intention

 sightseeing.
-I thought it a good idea to walk around the perimeter car park and
+I thought it was a good idea to walk around the perimeter car park and

 leave at the other end to catch a bus where I’d earlier alighted.